alexpasmantier/television/docs/getting-started/03-first-channel.md

 # Create Your First Channel

-This tutorial walks you through creating a custom channel from scratch.
-By the end, you'll have a working channel with preview and custom actions.
+This tutorial builds a custom channel from scratch, with a preview and custom actions.

 ## Prerequisites